Kotzur/Firstborn/README.md

 #Firstborn
-This is essentially the first real java project I made.
+This is the first java project I made.
 It's a desktop organizer for students doing the IB diploma with a very simple GUI.

 Everything is in JavaFX.
 It was written in IntelliJ IDE with the help from SceneBuilder.